 The Corporation maintains an emergency response plan.
-In order to best prepare for emergencies, the Corporation typically conducts an annual full-scale exercise, with additional field and tabletop emergency response exercises conducted throughout the year.
-Following the annual exercise, a debrief is conducted with participants to identify key learnings that can be incorporated, thereby increasing the Corporation's level of preparedness.
-The Corporation also provides annual training for key responder roles throughout the year.
+In order to best prepare for emergencies, the Corporation typically conducts annual full-scale emergency response plan exercises, with additional tabletop emergency response exercises conducted throughout the year.
+Following the annual exercises, debriefs are conducted with participants to identify key learnings that can be incorporated, thereby increasing the Corporation's level of preparedness.
+The Corporation also typically provides annual training for key responder roles.